nook1208/english/365-questions/README.md

 ## Q20.
 Which activities make you lose track of time?
 There are so many interesting things in the world.
 The games are especially fun.
 When I playing Jelda using my nintendo switch, the excitement and addictiveness are so big that I fall into the game.
 I don't have TV at my home now.
 If I had it, my game play time would be longer than now.
 The passage of time are so different by places that I used to spend my time.
 If I work at my office, the times would be goes by slowly.
 When I blink my eyes while playing games, my time run away from me.
 Also, I have one more things that I used to spend my times.
 It's stock.
 Although Study the stocks reading books is little bit boaring, my times goes by fastly.
 But if I see a chart of my stocks, I couldn't notice passage of time.
 Because I have a lot of things to thinking.
 For example, I have to think when to buy or sell.
 Also I should check my principle of investment watching past data.

+## Q21.
+If you had to teach something, what would you teach?
+I'm realizing the economy and financial knowledge are important things in life.
+But the most important thing is upright character.
+Even If I'm rich and also if I have a bad character, I wouldn't have anyone, friends, family.
+That's horrible and there is no meaning in my life.
+So If I end my life, that's not strange.
+Because man is a social animal, we have to develop our character in the right direction.
+Actually, If we don't live with someone else forever, we don't have to develop our personality.
+However we have to live with other people and it's better for themselves.

 ## Reference
 https://www.marcandangel.com/2011/03/14/365-thought-provoking-questions-to-ask-yourself-this-year/